 WHAT WILL HAPPEN TO THE INSURANCE POLICY ATTACHED TO MY SERVICE?

-After the shutdown date, any services using a 2G device will be cancelled, meaning you will lose your phone number if you take no action and any insurance policies attached to the device associated with that service will also be cancelled.
+After the shutdown date, any services using a 2G device will no longer work and, any insurance policies attached to the 2G device will be cancelled.

 If any of the impacted services on your account are 3G single-band devices, those services will not lose their phone number or any insurance policies attached to the device associated with that service.